 French Proficiency (Level 7)

-This course is merged with the Post Advanced course.
-This course will be taught in a group size of a minimum 7 and maximum 12 students.
-Course fee includes all tuition, access to VLE (virtual learning environment), handouts and any tests/exams, but not a textbook.
+This course will be taught in a small group.
+It requires a minimum of 7 and it can have up to a maximum of 12 students.
+The course fee includes all tuition, access to Blackboard, handouts and any tests/exams, but not a textbook.

 You have reached the level B2 in full or completed the former Proficiency level or you have enough knowledge to be on track with the group.
 You can use the ELP self-assessment grid to judge how competent you are in the language.
 Alternatively, if you require help to assess you level please contact us or come along to one of our drop-in sessions.

 This is an advanced course on which you will develop a range of linguistic skills in the context of current issues in contemporary France.
 The topics we focus on are urban life, French media, the use of new technologies and France in Europe and the world.

 As well as consolidating your grammar, you will develop specific language skills including: